What Is A Catastrophic Injury?

 But unlike a negligence lawsuit, in a lawsuit for unpaid, overdue No-Fault benefits an injury survivor is not required to prove that another driver was at-fault for the accident that resulted in his or her injury.

-If you have suffered a catastrophic injury after a car accident in Michigan, call toll free anytime 24/7 at (248) 353-7575 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.
+If you or a loved one have suffered a catastrophic injury after a car accident call now (800) 968-1001 for a free consultation with one of our experienced lawyers.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.